 - i.
 Provide general oversight and exercise overall accountability of the Fund in accordance with UNSDG Guidance; - ii.
 Endorse the strategic direction of the Fund; - iii.
 Approve Fund risk management strategy and review risk monitoring regularly; - iv.
-Review and approve proposals submitted for funding, ensuring their conformity with the requirements of the NCD and Mental Health Catalytic Fund's Terms of Reference; - v.
+Review and approve proposals submitted for funding, ensuring their conformity with the requirements of the Health4Life Fund's Terms of Reference; - v.
 Decide the allocation of funds; - vi.
 Request fund transfers to the Administrative Agent; - vii.
 Review Fund status and oversee the overall progress against the results framework through monitoring, reporting and evaluation; - viii.
-Review and approve the periodic progress reports consolidated by the Administrative Agent and the Secretariat based on the progress reports submitted by the Participating Organizations;
+Review and approve the periodic progress reports consolidated by the Administrative Agent and the Secretariat based on the progress reports submitted by the Participating Organizations; - ix.
+Commission mid-term and final independent evaluations on the overall performance of the Fund: - x.
+Approve direct costs related to fund operations supported by the Secretariat; - xi.
+Approve extensions and updates to the Terms of Reference for the Fund, as required; - xii.
+Approve resource mobilization strategies to capitalize the Health4Life Fund; - xiii.
+Convene advisory expertise to provide insight to the Steering Committee on ad hoc basis.

-&lt;sup>91 Subject to due diligence and risk assessment in particular conflict of interest
+91 Subject to due diligence and risk assessment in particular conflict of interest